chevron_rightDo I have to get approval to paint my house a different color?

 chevron_rightIs there an HOA Board of Directors?

-Our first Board of Directors were elected in Nov.
-2018 (the neighborhood was under Owasso Land Trust, the developers, from 2008 - 2018!There are (11) Board members, which can be found under the "HOA Board" tab
+Our first Board of Directors were elected in November 2018.
+Prior to that, the neighborhood was under Owasso Land Trust, the developers, from 2008-2018.There are 7 Board members, which can be found under the "HOA Board" tab.

 chevron_rightMy neighbor keeps parking in the street, whom do I contact?